GNOME/glib/docs/reference/glib/building.md

 : By default, GLib will not build documentation for the library and tools.
 This option can be used to enable building the documentation.

-`-Dman=false` and `-Dman=true`
+`-Dman-pages=disabled` and `-Dman-pages=enabled`
-: By default, GLib will detect whether `xsltproc` and the necessary DocBook stylesheets are installed.
-If they are, then it will use them to rebuild the included man pages from the XML sources.
-These options can be used to explicitly control whether man pages should be rebuilt used or not.
-The distribution includes pre-generated man pages.
+: By default, GLib will detect whether `rst2man` and the necessary DocBook stylesheets are installed.
+If they are, then it will use them to build the included man pages from the reStructuredText sources.
+These options can be used to explicitly control whether man pages should be built and used.

 `-Dxattr=false` and `-Dxattr=true`
 : By default, GLib will detect whether the `getxattr()` family of functions is